dairycultist/unnamed-conlang/udelic.md

 1sg be.1sg car in
 '(I) (am) in the/a car.'

-Gan agrug gans ganẞ domé.
+Gan agrug kul gans ganẞ domé.
-'I like the people in the car.'
+'I like the people in the clean car.'
 ```

 ## Morphology